 Et-epimeletic Behaviors in Dogs Past Infancy

 Interestingly, the above et-epimeletic behaviors aren't limited to young puppies.
-Some of these infantile behaviors are often retained past early infancy in a dog's interactions with humans and other dogs although in some cases these behaviors are carried out for slightly different reasons.
+Some of these infantile behaviors are often retained past early infancy in a dog's interactions with humans and other dogs although sometimes, these behaviors are carried out for slightly different reasons.

-Therefore these behaviors that started in early infancy become part of a dog's behavior repertoire often because they have a history of reinforcement or they have been inadvertently reinforced by owners.
+Therefore, these behaviors that started in early infancy become part of a dog's behavior repertoire often because they have a history of reinforcement or owners has inadvertently reinforced them.
 Here are a few examples of et-epimeletic behaviors retained into adulthood:

 - Whining, barking or howling for care and attention.